-They've made it through the door with a great application, and the next step is the interview.
+Youth have made it through the first step with a completed application.
+The next step is the interview.
 Whether it is their first interview or if they have been through the interview process ten times or more, the importance of a good interview remains the same.